Construction of minimal integrity basis for anisotropic hyperelasticity via structural tensors: Abstract

 \section{Abstract}

-We present a straightforward analytical-numerical methodology for determining polynomially complete and irreducible scalar-valued invariant sets for anisotropic hyperelasticity.
-By applying the proposed technique, we obtain irreducible integrity bases for all common anisotropies in hyperelasticity via the structural tensor concept, i.e., invariants are formed from a measure of deformation (symmetric 2nd order tensor) and a set of structural tensors describing the material's symmetry.
+We present minimal integrity bases for all common anisotropies in hyperelasticity via the structural tensor concept, which can be used to formulate any algebraic invariant function in the elements of the respective bases.
+Hence, the provided minimal integrity bases are of great interest for formulating a concise but general anisotropic material model.
 Our work covers results for the 11 types of anisotropy that arise from the classical 7 crystal systems, as well as findings for 4 additional non-crystal anisotropies derived from the cylindrical, spherical, and icosahedral symmetry systems.
-Polynomial completeness and irreducibility of the proposed integrity bases are proven using the Molien series and, in addition, with established results for scalar-valued invariant sets from the literature.
-Furthermore, we derive relationships between a set of multiple structural tensors that specify a symmetry group and a description using only a single structural tensor.
-Both can be used to construct irreducible integrity bases by applying the proposed analytical-numerical method.
-The provided invariant sets are of great importance for modeling anisotropic materials via the structural tensor concept using both classical models as well as modern approaches based on machine learning.
-Alongside the results presented, this article also aims to provide an introductory overview of the complex field of modeling anisotropic materials.
+By using well-known results from literature about structural tensors, isotropic invariants, and isotropic extension, functional bases are directly determined.
+A simple analytical-numerical approach is employed to identify polynomial relations between the invariants of these functional bases, thereby enabling the construction of functional bases of reduced cardinality.
+After that, we show that the determined reduced functional bases are also minimal integrity bases by identifying polynomial relations to known integrity bases from literature.
+Furthermore, fundamental concepts from invariant theory, including the Hironaka decomposition of invariant rings and the closely related Hilbert series, are employed to further validate the results.
+Alongside the presented findings, this article also aims to provide an introductory overview of the complex field of modeling anisotropic materials, especially for researchers with an engineering background.